-The bill H. 3730 aims to amend the South Carolina Code of Laws to facilitate the expungement of first offense nonviolent offenses and drug treatment court offenses.
-It introduces a new section, 17-22-915, which allows individuals convicted of a first nonviolent offense to apply for expungement after ten years without any pending charges or additional convictions.
-Additionally, those who complete a drug treatment court program for a first nonviolent offense can apply for expungement three years after completion, under similar conditions.
+The bill H. 3730 aims to amend the South Carolina Code of Laws to facilitate the expungement of certain nonviolent offenses and drug treatment court offenses.
+It introduces a new section, 17-22-915, which allows individuals convicted of a first offense for a nonviolent crime to apply for expungement after ten years, provided they have no pending charges or additional convictions.
+Additionally, those who complete a drug treatment court program for a first offense can apply for expungement three years after completion under similar conditions.
 The bill stipulates that expungement can only occur once per individual, and the South Carolina Law Enforcement Division must maintain a nonpublic record of the expunged offense.

 Latest Version: 17-22-915, 17-22-910, 17-22-940